dtcenter/ufs-case-studies/docs/source/2019HaloweenStorm.rst

       Surface gust (m/s) valid at 00z 1 Nov 2019

-    * MRW_GFSv15p2 captured the magnitudes of surface gust as in GFS_ANL.
+    * MRW_GFSv15p2 captures the magnitudes of surface gust as in GFS_ANL.
-    * MRW_GFSv16beta did not reach the peak of surface gust as in GFS_ANL.
+    * MRW_GFSv16beta does not reach the peak of surface gust as in GFS_ANL.
   .. group-tab:: GFS.v16.0.10

     .. figure:: images/2019Halloween/2mT_GFS.v16.0.10_2019HalloweenStorm_trim.png